Skip to content

 Cellulose vs fibreglass

-Side by side, honestly
+Side by side

 The full comparison: every axis a homeowner cares about.

-Twelve things that actually matter in your roof, with the honest winner flagged on each, including the one axis where fibreglass wins (price to buy).
+Twelve things that actually matter in your roof, with the winner flagged on each, including the one axis where fibreglass wins (price to buy).

 Comparison of pumped-in cellulose fibre, polyester batts and fibreglass / glasswool batts for insulation in South East Queensland, across who chooses each product, install method and gaps, effective R-value, fire behaviour, pests, roof leaks, health during install, hard roofs, packaging waste, guarantee, price to buy and Peter’s verdict.